Bachelor of Pharmacy

 People that are looking to begin the registration process to become a pharmacist and are passionate about improving people’s lives through healthcare.

 There is a wide variety of career choices open to registered pharmacists.
 Examples include community pharmacy (community practice), hospital pharmacy, research positions within universities or research institutes, or positions in the pharmaceutical industry in drug production, or marketing of drug development.

 Professional recognition / accreditation

 To become a registered pharmacist, graduates need to complete 1824 hours (one working year) of supervised practical training and the Intern Training Program to register with the Pharmacy Board of Australia.
 International students will need to demonstrate an IELTS score of 7.5 or equivalent.

 While completion of a major is not a requirement of the Bachelor of Pharmacy, candidates have the option of completing one major.
-A major requires the completion of 24 credit points chosen from the below units of study listed during the fourth year of study.
+A major requires the completion of 24 credit points chosen from the options below during your final semester in the fourth year of study.

 - Four years full-time